Piengineer12/public-addons/ccvccm/media/ccvccm_notes.md

-        -- default: false for float type, true for int type sep = " ", -- if specified, CCVCCM:GetConVarValue will return a table of the specified type -- only applicable for int, float and string types uiOnly = true, -- if true, this will not add a ConVar
+        -- default: false for float type, true for int type sep = " ", -- if specified, CCVCCM:GetConVarValue will return a table of the specified type -- only applicable for int, float and string types generate = true, -- if true, this will generate a ConVar in addition to the ConVar being added to CCVCCM

     userInfo = true, -- only if realm == "client"
-    notify = true,
+    notify = true, -- optional
-    hide = "client server console log",
-    flags = "cheat nosave sp control demo nodemo",
+    hide = "client server console log", -- optional flags = "cheat nosave sp control demo nodemo", -- optional })
-        -- cheat: implies nosave
-        -- control: error if realm == "shared", userInfo == true or notify == true -- nodemo: error if demo is specified
-})

 -- adds a ConCommand